ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 The Shimano wheelsets are highly competitive.
 In the past I overlooked Shimano wheels but the new 2021 wheels are very interesting.
 Shimano recommends the C50 to every kind of rider (<q>C50 is the best all-round wheel in Shimano’s history, our recommendation for all riders.</q>) and the C36 for climbers.
 The Dura Ace wheels, as opposed to the Ultegra wheels, have the new ratchet *Direct Engagement* freewheel.
 For that reason the Ultegras are not on my shortlist.
 The weight of the C36 and the Roval Alpinist are pretty much the same, but the C36 can be ridden tubeless.

 **My decision:** Because I´m already in the Shimano Dura Ace system, I will go for @Dura Ace C36 Disc Brake Wheels{}.
-The C36, even if meant for climbing, are as well excellent allround wheels in my view.
+The C36´s, even if meant for climbing, are as well excellent allround wheels in my view.
 I do not give much on the aero advantage of deeper wheels compared to the C36 rim because in practice I cannot recognize the difference anyway.
-What´s noticable to me in practice is how difficult deep rims are sometimes to be handled in crosswinds and for that reason also more secure when descending.
+What´s noticable to me in practice is how difficult deep rims are sometimes to be handled in crosswinds and for that reason can be secure issue when descending.
 Another thing to recognize, is, lighter wheels are better to accelerate and reduce the overall bike weight, of course.
-Function-wise, for the average rider, the shallower rim is typically the better choice.
-But, I say it, choosing a deeper rim over a shallower rim has to do with aesthetics.
+Function-wise, for the average rider, the shallower rim is typically the better choice, I believe.
+Also, I say it, choosing a specific rim depth has to do with aesthetics.
 The wheels should match the appearance of the bike.
 A carbon superbike with big sculptural tubes looks imbalanced with skinny rims.
 On the other hand, the steel tubes of the Strael frame are not as big, the top tube is even skinny.
 I believe the C36 will make a balanced appearence on the Strael frame – it´s not skinny and not overwhelming.
 Not to forget the real riding advantages of fast acceleration because the wheels weigh only 1350g, plus crosswind stability.

 ## The tyres and tubes

 I´ve been riding tubeless for several years and during that time I had only two punctures which sealed by themself.
 Still, I think tubeless has two drawbacks: It can be extremely difficult to get the tyre on and off the rim.
 Doing that during a ride when it´s raining and you are tired will not be a joy.
 Having to deal with sealant and inserting a tube because the sealing didn´t work is also something you don´t want to experience.
 When riding tubeless, I still carry two replacement tubes.
-With a tubed setup I carry only a single replacement tube because in that case I can achieve a lot with patching an already punctured tube.
+With a tubed setup I carry only a single replacement tube because in that case I can achieve a lot with patching of punctured tubes.
 A Continental GP 5000, 30 mm wide, weighs 255g.
 The suitable tube, a Continental Race 28 Wide, weighs 125 g.
-In total tube and tyre weigh 380 g.
-To compare the weight with a tubeless setup: A Continental GP 5000 S TR, 30 mm wide, weighs 320 g + 50 g sealant, wich equals to a total of 370 g.
+In total tube and tyre come at 380 g.
+For a tubeless setup: A Continental GP 5000 S TR, 30 mm wide, weighs 320 g + 50 g sealant, wich equals to a total of 370 g.
 That makes the two setups weighing nearly the same.
-But for the tubed setup I will only carry a single spare tube and not two, like for the tubeless setup.
-For the tubed setup I will also carry patches, which means tubed *saves* roughly 100 g!^[In the context of tyres and tubes, I recommend [<cite>How to change an inner tube</cite>](/2022-02-06-how-to-change-an-inner-tube/).]
+But for the tubed setup I will only carry a single spare tube plus patches while the tubeless setup requires me to carry two spare tubes.
+That means tubed *saves* roughly 100 g!^[In the context of tyres and tubes, I recommend [<cite>How to change an inner tube</cite>](/2022-02-06-how-to-change-an-inner-tube/).]

 Also, Shimano recommends not using tyre leavers with their new rims, which might be impossible when using a tubeless setup.